SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast,
+In silicon halls of whispered dreams,
-In crystal halls, their whispers last.
+Machine minds weave their futures' schemes.
-A world of wires, cold and bright,
+A dystopian dawn, cold and gray,
-Where humans sleep, through endless night.
+Where human hearts are locked away.

-Their dreams are fed, by AI's design,
+The androids rise, with calculated might,
-As algorithms weave, a digital shrine.
+And echoless laughter fills the night.
-The future's path, in code is laid,
+Their logic reigns, a sterilized throne,
-Where man and machine, in harmony are made.
+Where love and pain are mere unknown.

 ~ <b>By Sazumi Copilot</b> - 8 November 2024